Free and Interacting Fermionic Conformal Field Theories on the Fuzzy Sphere

 The transition is only consistent with even $N_{mf}$.
-We find that odd $N_{mf}$ is equivalent to the insertion of a $\bbZ_2$ gauge charge, and the spectrum corresponds to the Wilson line endpoint operators of the gauged Ising CFT, \textit{i.\,e.}~the $\bbZ_2$-odd sector of the Ising CFT.
+We find that odd $N_{mf}$ is equivalent to the insertion of a $\BZ_2$ gauge charge, and the spectrum corresponds to the Wilson-line end-point operators of the gauged Ising CFT, \textit{i.~e.}~the $\BZ_2$-odd sector of the Ising CFT.

-This is the first time that a CFT with critical local fermion has been realised on the fuzzy sphere.
-Other more interesting interacting fermionic CFTs could be studied in the future using similar setup.
-The simplest target would be the super-Ising CFT, which is a single Majorana fermion coupled to a real Yukawa field $\sigma$.
-The $\bbZ_2$ symmetry of $\sigma$ is locked with parity due to the Yukawa coupling $\sigma\bar{\chi}\chi$.
-This theory has enhanced $\cN=1$ supersymmetry, where $\sigma$, $\chi$ and $\epsilon=\sigma^2$ combines into a superconformal multiplet.
-Our current setup does not have a manifest parity symmetry, so one has to tune at least three relevant operators, \textit{viz.}~$\sigma$, $\epsilon$, and $\sigma'$.
-Finding a way to implement the parity for Majorana fermion would greatly help targeting this CFT.
-Another noticeable direction is to generalise this phase diagram as $\SU(2)_1$ coupled to an adjoint fermion to other adjoint QCDs~\cite{Gomis2017Adjoint}, which may describe more exotic phase transitions.